isabella232/lucene-solr-1/cloudera/solr-upgrade/src/test/README.md

 - Unfortunately at the moment there is some instability in the docker framework that we could not yet eliminate.
   > Typical error is `org.apache.http.conn.UnsupportedSchemeException: http protocol is not supported`
   > In such cases kill and remove remaining docker containers and restart your tests.

+  > Other error may be the network interface to stuck.
+In such cases you may forcefully clean up network interface.
+  > `docker network disconnect --force bridge runPreviousAndThenCurrentSolr2`